cfpb/hmda-platform/README.md

 ## The HMDA Platform

 This repository contains the code for the entirety of the HMDA platform backend.
-This platform has been designed to accomodate the needs of the HMDA filing process by financial institutions, as well as the data management and publication needs of the HMDA data asset.
+This platform has been designed to accommodate the needs of the HMDA filing process by financial institutions, as well as the data management and publication needs of the HMDA data asset.

 The HMDA Platform is composed of the following modules:

 ### Parser